• Skip to primary navigation

 Rick Pendergast was a Senior Consultant with Meitler for 20 years, helping to develop comprehensive strategic plans with 128 elementary and secondary schools in 20 different dioceses throughout the United States.
 He recently retired from Meitler.

-Rethinking College Prep: Why Catholic Schools Must Go Beyond the Transcript
+Rethinking College Readiness: Why Catholic Schools Must Go Beyond the Transcript

 September 22, 2025

-The big question to ask ourselves is: Are we preparing students to be successful throughout college, or simply to get in?
+The big question to ask ourselves is: Are we preparing students to be successful throughout college, or just to get in?

-The distinction matters.
-While Catholic schools boast impressive graduation rates and college enrollment figures such as 99% graduate, 86% enroll (NCEA, 2023), these metrics don’t tell the full story.
-Nationally, nearly one in four college students fail to return for their sophomore year and among part-time students, the retention rate drops below 60% (National Student Clearinghouse Research Center, 2023).
+While Catholic schools boast impressive graduation rates and college enrollment figures such as 98.7% graduate, 83.7% enroll (NCEA, 2025), these metrics don’t tell the full story.
+Nationally, nearly one in four college students fail to return for their sophomore year and among part-time students, the retention rate drops below 60% (National Student Clearinghouse Research Center, 2025).
 These numbers reveal a troubling gap between readiness and persistence.

 So what’s missing?
 The answer is twofold.